devalevenkatesh/sibling-react-provider-test/README.md

 # About this project

-This a sinple project testing two react providers as siblings.
+This a simple project testing two react providers as siblings.

 Summary: You can use two same providers parallely, check `App.js` under `sibling-react-provider-test/src/App.js`.